zlkurka/fly-fish/change_ideas.md

   - The Fisherman is the father or father-figure of the main character.
   - He has a sort of disease-like relationship to fishing, something something horror elements.
 The activity takes something from him, and he passes this down to the MC (something something cancer allegory).
 - **The Fishmonger**
-  - Can buy **fish** from him, which seems useless at first.
-However, there is a chance to buy a "suspicious" variant of any fish, which contains special crafting materials.
   - Secret: can eventually unlock the ability to play **Go Fish** with him.
 I'll need to make the Fishmonger interesting enough to encourage players to interact with him.
-  - Taking design inspo from the underscores album would be funny.
+  - Is secretly some sort of angler fish guy.
+I'll figure it out.
 - **The Drink Lady**
   - This is a filler name for an NPC who will sell **Sake** and **Coffee grounds**, and maybe some other powerups.
 I need to figure out who and how I want her to be.
 - Other market NPCs.

 Would need to be location-based.
-### Minigames
-- Go-fish (maybe could play with the Fishmonger).
-- A dungeon-crawler (it would be funny).
 # Next steps
-## Market
-- Clean up code for selling (simplify variables, revisit organization)
+- Clean up code all over the place (simplify variables, revisit organization, avoid pyramid structure?)
 ## Powerups
 - Add **Sake** and **Coffee grounds**.